-There is a compliance cost for automobile insurers to the extent the change requires them to pay more in automobile insurance benefits.
-However, the Department has no way to estimate the aggregate cost because the cost to each automobile insurer is based on facts exclusively in the possession of the automobile insurer.
+There is a compliance cost for automobile insurers to the extent the change requires them to pay more in automobile insurance benefits; however, any budget estimates will be provided in a fiscal note during the legislative process.

 G) Regulatory Impact Summary Table (This table only includes fiscal impacts that could be measured.
 If there are inestimable fiscal impacts, they will not be included in this table.
 Inestimable impacts will be included in narratives above.)